Use and disclosure of personal information

 Geelong Waterfront Campus

-Enquiries about the management of your personal information at Deakin can be directed as follows:
+Enquiries about the management of personal information at Deakin should be directed to:

 Privacy and Data Protection Act 2014 (Vic)